ISO 27001:2022 Annex A Controls Explained

 ISO 27001 helps organisations create a structured system to protect their information.

-It’s called a management standard because it focuses on building and running an information security management system (ISMS).
+It’s called a management standard because it defines the requirements for building and running an information security management system (ISMS).
 It gives you the framework to handle everything from responsibilities to setting goals and running audits.

 ISO 27002, though, is all about the details.
 It doesn’t focus on the big picture or system management.
 Instead, it provides practical advice and techniques to help you apply specific security controls.